redhat-actions/openshift-actions-runners/buildah/README.md

 $ oc adm policy add-scc-to-user anyuid -z buildah-sa
 ```

+Then, when using [the Helm chart](https://github.com/redhat-actions/openshift-actions-runner-chart) to install buildah runners, you can pass `--set serviceAccountName=buildah-sa`

 Or, an adminstrator can give a specific user permission:
 ```
 oc adm policy add-scc-to-user anyuid <user>